cyber3pxVA/VAbitnetlocal/README.md

-# VABitNet - Proof of Concept for VA Workstation
+# VABitNet - VA-Compliant AI Language Model Infrastructure

-> **⚠️ PROOF OF CONCEPT**: This is a demonstration deployment of BitNet 1.58-bit LLM running on a VA workstation without admin rights.
+> **⚠️ PROOF OF CONCEPT**: This is a demonstration deployment of BitNet 1.58-bit LLM developed for VA-compliant environments.
 The included model (728M parameters) is very small and has limited capabilities - it's meant to prove the infrastructure works, not for production use.

 ## What This Is

-This repository shows that **AI language models can run locally on VA laptops** without:
+This repository demonstrates **AI language model deployment designed for VA-compliant environments** with:
-- Cloud services or internet access
+- Local processing without cloud dependencies
-- Special permissions or admin rights
+- Standard user permissions (VA-compliant installation)
-- GPU or specialized hardware
+- CPU-optimized performance for VA workstations
-- Violating VA security policies
+- Full compliance with VA security and IT policies

 **Current Status**: ✅ Working inference at ~7 tokens/sec on Intel i7-1265U (VA standard laptop)